xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Syntax**

 **SERIES.X**(x\_ref)
-X-ref    is an external reference in the form of text specifying the range containing the category labels (or x values for a scatter (xy) chart) you want to use.
+X-ref&nbsp;&nbsp;&nbsp;&nbsp;is an external reference in the form of text specifying the range containing the category labels (or x values for a scatter (xy) chart) you want to use.

 **Related Function**

-SERIES.Y   Specifies the name and values for a data series
+SERIES.Y&nbsp;&nbsp;&nbsp;Specifies the name and values for a data series

 Return to [top](#Q)